develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 data creatively from different angles, a relational model is the best fit.
 This is the trade-off between the relational and document-like ways to see the world.

-Now the fantastic thing about MongoDB is that it allows you to use both approaches.
+Now the fantastic thing about MongoDB is that it allows you to take both approaches.
 A very typical scenario is that some of your data is "big" and some is "small".
 Let's say that you have some measurement instruments or server logs that produce huge amounts of data.
 Obviously, a document database model is the best match to make queries to this kind of data.
 On the other hand, your employee or customer data is different.
 Typically this kind of data contains a limited numberof o entries